chengdai/chengdai.github.io/index.md

 # Chengzhen Dai

 <img align="left" width="225" height="225" src="headshot.png">
 I am a Master of Engineering student in Computer Science and Molecular Biology at MIT.
-As a joint member of the [Senseable City Lab](http://senseable.mit.edu) and [Eric Alm's lab](http://almlab.mit.edu/), I study the [microbiology of urban sewage](http://underworlds.mit.edu).
+As a joint member of the [Senseable City Lab](http://senseable.mit.edu) and [Eric Alm's ;ab](http://almlab.mit.edu/), I study the [microbiology of urban sewage](http://underworlds.mit.edu).
 I also collaborate with the [National Geographic's Genographic Project](https://genographic.nationalgeographic.com/about/) on using genomic data to understand ancestry and demographic patterns in the United States.
-My interests lie in applying computational methods to genomics to study populations and public health and in combining science and business to make research accessible to the public so that we can together solve the biggest issues in health and medicine.
+My interests lie in applying computational and quantitative methods to genomics to better understand populations and public health.
+More generally, I am passionate about bringing science and business together to make research accessible to the public so that we can together solve the biggest issues in health and medicine.

-My previous work involved using statistical methods to understand the relationship between land use development and municipal expenditure; combining technology and behavioral science to drive changes in transportation behavior; and using fMRI imaging to understand memory acquisition and recall.

 ## Education